warpling/monetizr-ios-sdk/README.md

 Monetizr.shared.showProduct(tag: String, presenter: UIViewController?, presentationStyle: UIModalPresentationStyle?) { success, error, product in ()}
 ```

 If you choose to show product in a view provided in SDK you should provide presenter view and presentation style.
-If presentation style not provided it will be `UIModalPresentationStyle.overCurrentContext`
+If presentation style not provided it will be `UIModalPresentationStyle.automatic` for iOS 13.x or `UIModalPresentationStyle.overCurrentContext` for other iOS versions

 ### Manual usage of *Monetizr.shared* with custom product views